Iain Riggs (ILR)

 Iain’s strong interest in ‘improving the breed’ of Australian wine sees him as Chairman of Trustees of the Len Evans Foundation that conducts the week long Len Evans Tutorial.
 On the wine industry political side, Iain was an inaugural Board member of the Winemakers Federation of Australia serving from 1989 to 1995, its Vice President and President of the Australian Winemakers Forum as well as Chair of the Technical Sub-committee for many years.
 Iain continued on as Deputy Chair of the Domestic Wine Promotion of Wine Australia until the early 2000s.

 Iain is currently Chairman of the Shanghai International Wine Challenge and Chairman of the Qantas Wine Show of Western Australia.
-At the 2013 Gourmet Traveller Wine Magazine Winemaker of the Year Awards, Iain was honored with the Len Evans Award for Outstanding Contribution to the Wine Industry.
+At the 2013 Gourmet Traveller Wine Magazine Winemaker of the Year Awards, Iain was honoured with the Len Evans Award for Outstanding Contribution to the Wine Industry.
 In 2003, Iain was awarded the Graham Gregory trophy for outstanding service to the NSW wine industry.

-The most recent award for Bokenwood and Iain Riggs in late 2016, is the Australian Women in Wine award for Workplace Champion of Change, in recognition of Brokenwood’s history of promoting women within the workplace.
+The most recent award for Brokenwood and Iain Riggs in late 2016, is the Australian Women in Wine award for Workplace Champion of Change, in recognition of Brokenwood’s history of promoting women within the workplace.

 Iain is the driving force behind Brokenwood’s flagship wine, the Graveyard Vineyard Shiraz and its promotion as a unique Single Vineyard Shiraz.
 Rated as Exceptional in the Langton’s Classification of Australian Wine, it is still the only Hunter Valley Shiraz to feature.
 A number of other premium Brokenwood Shiraz feature in the portfolio including the Mistress Block Vineyard Shiraz, Verona Vineyard Shiraz, Wade Block 2 Vineyard Shiraz and the Indigo Vineyard Shiraz.
 Iain is also a great promoter of Hunter Valley Semillon with the highly acclaimed ILR (Iain Leslie Riggs) Reserve Semillon as the Brokenwood flagship white.